-The tub clamp-on bar provides hand support while the client steps into the tub.
-The lower grip on the clamp on the bar assists the client to get up from a seated position within the tub.
+The tub clamp-on bar provides hand support while the tenant steps into the tub.
+The lower grip on the clamp on the bar assists the tenant to get up from a seated position within the tub.

-Please follow the prescribing therapist's instructions for how to use this equipment with an individual client.
+Please follow the prescribing therapist's instructions for howto use this equipment with an individual tenant.

-- This device is designed to take weight from directly above the hand grip.
-Do not pull on the bar from the side as it will loosen and become unstable. - Before each use, test the installed clamp-on bar for tightness and stability.
-Stabilize your positioning and put a fair amount of body weight through the bar from above and see if it can be moved from side to side.
-The bar should be stable if installed correctly. - □ The clamp-on bar should not be over-tightened, as this might result in a crack in the tub. - Check for any signs of wear or damage.
-If damaged, direct the able client to contact the dealer, and report concern to Supervisor. - Check that tub clamp on is stable; do not use if unstable.
-Direct the able client to contact the dealer.
-Report any concerns to Supervisor. - Clean with mild soap and water.
+- ☐ This device is designed to take weight from directly above thehand grip.
+Do not pull on the bar from the side as it will loosen and become unstable. - □ Before each use, test the installed clamp-on bar for tightness and stability.
+Stabilize your positioning and put a fair amount ofbody weight through the bar from above and see if it can be moved from side to side.
+The bar should be stable if installed correctly. - ☐ The clamp-on bar should not be over-tightened, as this mightresult in a crack in the tub. - ☐ Check for any signs of wear or damage.
+If damaged, direct theable tenant to contact the dealer, and report concern to Supervisor. - ☐ Check that tub clamp on is stable; do not use if unstable.Direct the able tenant to contact the dealer.
+Report any concerns to Supervisor. - ☐ Clean with mild soap and water.
 Wipe dry after each use.